xescugc/qid/docs/documentation.md

 Then when it finishes it checks if another job depends on it and queues for that job/s to be triggered.

-Workers execute everything on the host machine for now (either on the server if local or on the worker host), each time something is executed it's done on a UUID folder so it never collisions with a previous run, will potentially [change](https://github.com/xescugc/qid/issues/57) on the future
+Workers execute everything on the host machine for now (either on the server if local or on the worker host), each time something is executed it's done on a unique `tmp/` folder so it never collisions with a previous run, will potentially [change](https://github.com/xescugc/qid/issues/57) on the future

 ## Server Configuration